sijnstra/agon-projects/README.md

 # memsave
 A general tool to dump memory to a file.
 Note that this utility is built to run at 0x0B0000, so it will need to be run from the mos directory and will overwrite that address.
 Copy `memsave.bin` into your `/mos` directory and enjoy!

+# OSboot
+A tool to boot up TRS-OS.
+This needs to run from the `/mos` directory.
+Only a binary is available at the moment.
+Source may be released in future.
+There are additional parameters which are explaned when you click through, including selecting colour and an optional disk image.
+The memory map also allows for import and export of files via this loading method.

 # OSbootZ
 A tool to boot up Zeal-OS, also runs from the `/mos` directory.
 Only a binary is available at the moment.
 Source may be released in future.
 The second optional parameter loads a 64k ZealFS image into memory at `0x090000`, which can be saved again upon reboot using `memsave`.
 This means you can import and export files into ZealOS.